 MIGRATION runs a storyline all by itself.
-On one hand a migrant is faced with the pain of being separated from his loved ones while on the other hand a foreign country often gifts him friends who soon become his family.
+On one hand, a migrant is faced with the pain of being separated from his loved ones while on the other hand, a foreign country often gifts him friends who soon become his family.
 The wheel keeps spinning and the life of a migrant is woven in it.

 The Singapore I see has structure and poise.
 It has law and order yet it enables the people to live freely without any inhibitions.
-Here with only a ten-dollar note one can buy the MRT (Ez-Link) Card, which carries you all over this island.
-Every place is marked with a Route map as well as it’s GPS enabled so that even wanderers like me cannot get lost.
+Here, with only a ten-dollar note, one can buy the MRT (Ez-Link) Card, which carries you all over this island.
+Every place is marked with a route map as well as it’s GPS enabled so that even wanderers like me cannot get lost.

 Greenery abounds in Bangladesh but in Singapore it’s the exotic beauty of nature that I fall in love with.
-The nights seems to usher in more beauty than the day for the star filled sky, the calmness in the air, the peace that slowly transcends the city at late hours makes me feel so peaceful and calm.
+The nights seem to usher in more beauty than the day for the star filled sky, the calmness in the air, the peace that slowly transcends the city at late hours makes me feel so peaceful and calm.

 The city provides one of the best healthcare services in Asia.
 Doctors as well as Medical Practitioners who are deemed as the best in Asia are found here.
 Almost two lakh patients from all over the world come to Singapore to cure themselves.
 That’s a remarkable feat all in itself.